astral-sh/uv/docs/workspaces.md

         └── main.py
 ```

-Flat workspace: In this layout `albatross/pyproject.toml` has only `tool.uv.workspace` section, but
+Flat workspace: In this layout `albatross/pyproject.toml` has only a `tool.uv.workspace` section,
-no `project`.
+but no `project`.

 ```
 albatross